 The AMT’s website, is an interactive resource to guide visitors to all murals on the trail.
-Visitors to the murals can take a ‘selfie’ in front of a mural, upload it to the mural trail website and receive a free tee shirt.
+Visitors to the murals can take a ‘selfie’ in front of a mural and upload it to the mural trail website.

 Communities interested in joining the trail are encouraged to contact Ms. Cain at firstname.lastname@example.org.